wd5gnr/1802UNO/readme.md

 Here's the original "read me" text for the game:

-ELF HI LO Game Instructions:
+>ELF HI LO Game Instructions:
+>

-The purpose of this game is to guess a number selected by the computer between 1 and 100 in as few tries as possible.
+>The purpose of this game is to guess a number selected by the computer between 1 and 100 in as few tries as possible.
+>

-Reset and Run the ELF.
+>Reset and Run the ELF.
 All the LED's will be blinking.
 Press I and the computer will select a secret number, then the Q LED will come on, indicating that your input is needed.
 Enter a number using the toggle switches then press I.
+>

-At that point, one of 3 things can happen:
+>At that point, one of 3 things can happen:
+>

-1- Your number is higher than the secret number, and so the HIGH nibble on the LED display (i.e. the leftmost 4 LED's) will blink
+>1.- Your number is higher than the secret number, and so the HIGH nibble on the LED display (i.e. the leftmost 4 LED's) will blink
+>

-2- Your number is lower than the secret number and the LOW nibble on the LED display (i.e. the rightmost 4 LED's) will blink
+>2.- Your number is lower than the secret number and the LOW nibble on the LED display (i.e. the rightmost 4 LED's) will blink
+>

-3- Your guessed the correct number and it will appear on the LED display and blink
+>3.- Your guessed the correct number and it will appear on the LED display and blink
+>

-Press I again and the Q LED will come on and you will be able to enter another guess as before.
+>Press I again and the Q LED will come on and you will be able to enter another guess as before.
 If you guessed the correct number, then the number of tries will be displayed and blinked and the game will be over.
+>

-Hope you like it.
+>Hope you like it.
+>

-Walid Maalouli
+>Walid Maalouli